NEAL CONAN, HOST:

 DIAMOND: You are welcome.

 CONAN: Jared Diamond, a professor of geography and physiology at UCLA.
 He joined us from his home in Los Angeles, which he describes as beautiful.
 We were talking about a piece he wrote for the New York Review of Books, reviewing Daron Acemoglu and James L. Robinson's book "Why Nations Fail."
 Stay with us.
 When we come back, Tom Gjelten on the CIA and what it's learned after the weapons of mass destruction debacle.
 This is NPR News.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.